mk270/whitakers-words/english_to_latin.md

 This ideal is not yet rigorously enforced, even in recent entries, and less so in those earlier in the update.

-<P>Commas separate meanings that are roughly equivalent -
+Commas separate meanings that are roughly equivalent - synomyns.
-synomyns.
 In parsing, a COMMA consistes of the words between commas.
 There is no inherent logical order within a SEMI, however, to support another application for the dictionary,